displayful/turnstiled/README.md

 Turnstiled
 ==========

-Turnstiled makes it easy to add the Cloudflare Turnstile Captcha to your Rails app.
+Integrate Cloudflare Turnstile into Ruby on Rails apps with ease.

 For development, it even includes a Mock widget.